-As you can see, getting the latest timezone package version for Java is a really simple operation with Jelastic.
+As you can see, getting the latest timezone package version for Java-powered server is a really simple operation with Jelastic.

-1. Let’s set the current timestamp to be output at the server start page - this will help to quickly ensure that new timezone settings have been successfully applied and are relevant for now.For that, paste the code below instead of the webapps/ROOT/index.jsp file’s default content (use the inbuilt Jelastic Configuration Manager for that).
+1. Let’s set the current timestamp to be shown at the server start page - this will help to quickly ensure that new timezone settings have been successfully applied and are relevant for now.For that, paste the code below instead of the /opt/tomcat/webapps/ROOT/index.jsp file default content (the easiest way is to use the inbuilt Jelastic File Manager for that).

-3. In order to change the actual timezone, perform the following:
+3. In order to change the actual timezone for a particular server, perform the following:

-Switch to the variables.conf configuration file and add the -Duser.timezone variable with the required zone as a value (find the complete list here), for example:
+Switch to the variables.conf configuration file and add the -Duser.timezone variable with the required zone as a value, for example:

 Note: Depending on a particular application server used, the location of this file may vary:

-Switch to the /opt/shared/bin/standalone.conf file (or, if a server was scaled horizontally, refer to the /opt/wildfly/bin/domain.conf config) and declare the corresponding variable using the following format:export JAVA_OPTS="-Duser.timezone=US/Pacific"
+Switch to the /opt/wildfly/bin/standalone.conf file (or, if a server was scaled horizontally, refer to the /opt/wildfly/bin/domain.conf config) and declare the corresponding variable using the following format:export JAVA_OPTS="-Duser.timezone=US/Pacific"

 4. Save the made adjustment and Restart your application server in order to apply new settings.Now, just refresh the server start page or click Open in browser again to see the updated local time: